aduerig/shumi-chess/README.md

   * Bug: --debug builds fail miserably.
 I need asserts(0), so I build release (default), but force asserts() on each file with a "#undef NDEBUG".
   * Bug: Forces promotions for the human to be to a queen.
 Problem with the interface I suppose.
 Need a new feature here.
-  * Bug: Weird interface bug prevents shumi from underpromotion to queen.
+  * Bug: Weird interface bug prevents shumi from promotion to other than queen.
 "7b/7b/8/8/1pk5/1n6/2p5/K7 w - - 0 1". (after white moves Ka2).
 Shumi comes up with c1=N. c1=Q leads to a stalemate and is not even considered by the engine. c1=N is the correct move and is checkmate.
 At every depth, the AI and engine correctly choses c1=N. But the interface somehow makes the c1=N move, translates it to c1=Q which is stalemate and the game is over and a draw.
   * Bug: Can't seem to get evaluator to want to trade when it is ahead.
-  * Feature: Ability to set one minimaxAI to a different setup than the other.
+  ~~* Feature: Ability to set one minimaxAI to a different setup than the other.
 Very useful feature.
-Excellent for testing.
+Excellent for testing.~~
-  ~~* Feature: No ability to truely randomize response without ruining capability.
+  * Feature: No ability to truely randomize response without ruining play.
 This is much harder than it sounds.
-RANDOMIZING_MOVES does not work at all to do that, it just does a small delta.~~
+RANDOMIZING_MOVES does not work at all to do that, it just does a small delta.
-  * Bug: "Fifty time repetition" (when playing in the game).
+  * Bug: "Some time repetition" (when playing in the game).
 Over leveling, runs off to the 100 level trap.
 Only seen in autoplay.
+Not always seen, not frequent.
 No error, just looks strange.
-What is happening, is that each deepening retuns instantly, so it obeys the -t paramater anf gets to 100 levels in no time!
   ~~* Failure: does not recognize draw by insuffecent material.~~
   * Bug: Random AI seems broken (she stalls).
-This must be a problem caused by the threading, the threading somehow excludes the random move.
+This must be a problem caused by the threading, the threading somehow excludes the randomAI as opposed to minimaxAI move.
 Maybe easy change See get_ai_move_threaded().
   * Feature: Output or maybe input .pgn files.
 Most important is output.
   * Sloth: Scores still handles as double, outside of evaluation.
 This is a more serious problem than it appears, as the TT has to convert and uncovert (it stores in centipawns like it should, and has to).
 I know, just double multiplies and divides, but All scores should be int, in centipawns unless its display.
 Big job, but not hard, some gain in speed and cleaner code for sure.
   ~~* Feature: Interface needs better stuff for autoplay.
 Like a "current games won for both white and black", Also needs a "best absolute score" field.~~